ss990321/Stroke_Classification_Multimodal_Hybrid_Fusion/github_code/README.md

 The repository keeps only the pieces needed to run the main experiment flow:

 1. Signal-only model.
-2. Feature-only MLP model with architecture `128, 128, 64, 32, 1`.
+2. Feature-only MLP model.
 3. Interaction early-fusion model.
-4. Hybrid fusion using `hybrid_logit_equal`.
+4. Hybrid fusion.

 ## Layout